 31 and Up – Oddities

 There are the numbers that really stretch the upper limits of rosters.
 In massive clubs, they are needed, often for youth players or U21s who are called up.
-In MLS, they aren’t needed so much but we still see them.
+In MLS, they aren’t needed so much but they will still see them, much to my annoyance.

 In very recent times I’ve come to believe some players are sometimes picking these numbers just to be odd.
 Anything above here pretty much makes my head hurt.
 I’m too old school, I hate numbers that are silly, goofy, funny, odd, or a joke… which describes pretty much anything above this.